GoSolve-io/go-application-guide/README.md

 ### What is this repository?

-This repository is kind of guide explaining how to write most common type of backend service in go.
+This repository works as a guide explaining how to write most common type of backend service in go.
 The guide consists of 2 complementary parts:

 - A set of documents explaining various aspects of typical go backend service,
 - Fully working codebase, implementing these documents in practice.